-Table 55: Extensions data
+Table 48: Extension data

-Property Description

-Attribute extension 01 - attribute extension Additional company-specific information.
-Use the Designer to customize display names, formats, and templates for the input
+Property Description - attribute extension Additional company-specific information.
+Use the Designer to customize display names, formats, and templates for the input fields.

-15 fields.

 Validity of group memberships

 There are different assignments to groups possible depending on the construction of the domain structure and the domain trusts.
 You can find more exact information about permitted group memberships in the documentation for your Windows Server.